(Also see 1 Peter 3:21 "baptism" analysis.)

 I've had people cut me off and say that they only want to discuss what the English translation literally says.
 At that point I say that the English translation literally doesn't mention water, so the discussion about water baptism is literally over.

-So, you see that neither the text nor teaching of Acts 2:38-41 has anything at all to do with water baptism, even though we all assume and no one doubts that they all most likely did get baptized in water, all 3000 of them.
+Regardless, no matter how you look at it, regeneration by water baptism (i.e. "get dipped in water in order to obtain the forgiveness of sins") doesn't work.
+Acts 2:38 is not a valid proof text for it.
+And, you see that neither the text nor teaching of Acts 2:38-41 has anything at all to do with water baptism to begin with, even though we all assume and no one doubts that they all most likely did get baptized in water, all 3000 of them.

 If you go through all the other "baptism" scriptures, you will find that there are similar issues with each one, if you try to take a legalistic or ritualistic, old covenant view of things, instead of a New Covenant view of things.

 For example, a Jew named Apollos was teaching in Ephesus about Jesus, based only on the "immersion-effect of John" (Acts 18:24-25). (βαπτισ-μα: It is "immersion-effect" because of the μα "-effect" morpheme suffix.)
 Priscilla and Aquila took him aside and explained to him the way of God more exactly.
 Apollos then went to Corinth, and then Paul arrived in Ephesus, where he found some disciples, obviously taught by Apollos.
 Paul asked them if they had received the Holy Spirit upon believing.
 They responded that they did not hear that there was a Holy Spirit.
 Paul asked them, "into what are you immersed."
 The verb "immerse" here is aorist tense, which is time indefinite, fact, not act, not perfect tense, which would have denoted action completed, if the perfect tense was used, which it wasn't.
 Water is not mentioned here.
 John the Baptist was long dead.
-And, anyone who remains immersed in water drowns after a few minutes, anyway.
 They were "immersed" into the message, teaching, and way of thinking of John the Baptist, by Apollos.

 So, they responded, "into the immersion-effect (βαπτισ-μα) of John."
 Paul then said that John "indeed" (μεν, Strong's G3303, a word affirming and introducing a contrasting clause) immerses an immersion-effect (βαπτισ-μα) of repentance (change of mind) to the people, speaking into the one coming "after" (μετ, Strong's G3326, "meta," meaning a change or transition) him, that they should be believing into Jesus Christ.
 Hearing this, they are immersed into the name of the Lord Jesus (again, water is not cited here; the text says they are immersed "into the name of the Lord Jesus").
 "Then Paul, placing his hands on them, the Holy Spirit comes upon them, they have been speaking in tongues and prophesying," as a result.